Flammkuchen is a foolproof German flatbread pizza that's ready in only 30 minutes.

 - Puff Pastry - instead of making a classic thin-crust pizza dough, use puff pastry.
 This puff pastry is one of the crispiest Flammkuchen you'll ever taste.

 - Creme Fraiche or Sour Cream.
 Crème Fraîche is a dairy product that is similar to full-fat sour cream.
 It is popular in European cooking, and you can find it in the dairy aisle in most larger American supermarkets.
 But if you can't find it, sour cream will work great as well.

 Please check the printable recipe card below for more detailed instructions.

 - Roll out the puff pastry until it is wafer-thin.
 Use just enough flour to keep the dough from sticking.
 Transfer the dough onto the parchment paper and the baking sheet.

 - Cut a large onion into very thin slices.
-Use one package on bacon and cut it into thin strips.
+Use one package of bacon and cut it into thin strips.
 Mince fresh parsley.

-- Use a medium bowl and combine 1 cup of creme fraiche (or 3/4 cup sour cream + 3 tablespoons of heavy cream) with the chopped parsley.
+- Mix 1 cup of creme fraiche (or ¾ cup sour cream + 3 tablespoons of heavy cream) with the chopped parsley.
 Season with salt and pepper

 - Spread the cream onto the dough.
 Top with thinly sliced onions and sliced bacon strips.